 6. Changing Technology and Needs

-Hearing aid manufacturers continually release new models equipped with advanced features to address evolving needs, often making older models obsolete after five to 10 years.
+Hearing aid manufacturers continually release new hearing aid models equipped with advanced features to address evolving needs, often making older models obsolete after five to 10 years.
 Additionally, your own hearing can change over time, requiring devices with more powerful amplification or additional features like tinnitus masking.
+(Source.)

 How to Extend the Life of Your Hearing Aids